parkermac/LO/notes/klone_and_mox.md

 ssh parker@apogee.ocean.washington.edu -i /path/to/ssh/key
 ```

-So, since I want apogee to be the main user of klone I will chose to **overwrite** in the above.
+In the interests of tidying up I will chose to **overwrite** in the above.
 This means that the old connection to boiler will no longer work.
 When I did this it asked for a passphrase and I hit return.

 Then I did:
 ```